Private Group Tours

 Follow the morning tour with lunch and a demonstration cooking class.
 Includes one antipasto and two pasta dishes served family-style, one glass of wine.

 About 1 hr. — $15 pp. Min/Max: 10-40

 Following the afternoon tour we stop at a local caffe to enjoy a refreshing espresso, gelato or a glass of Prosecco.
-Your guide will discuss all the types of coffee drinks as well as answer questions about any of the wonderful Italian products discovered on tour.
+Your guide will be happy to answer questions about any of the wonderful Italian products discovered on tour.

 Follow the afternoon tour with a rustic, multi-course dinner served “family style” at one of our favorite haunts.
 Please call for a menu proposal.

 About 1 hr. — $30 pp. Min/Max: 10-40

 Caffé Espresso or simply said “un caffe” defines the daily rhythm of life in Italy.
 Learn about other popular coffee and non-coffee hot drinks while you sip your favorite.
 And since most Italian households use the simple stovetop moka you will learn how to buy, store and brew coffee in this popular espresso maker.
 Only then will you understand what people in Italy have always known: Drinking coffee is not about acquiring an energy jolt, but about pausing, reflecting, enjoying and sharing.
 Participants will enjoy a cup of their favorite Italian coffee with biscotti/cannoli in the afternoon or coffee and sfogliatelle in the morning while they learn all about The Art of Italian Coffee.
 They will also receive our handout -”The Art of Italian Coffee”

 About 1 hr. — Flat rate of $225.
 Min/Max: 18